Open Source Happy Hour

 We actually had to design the algorithm and implement it too.

 Right.
-So the engineering cost on data science has just Gone, you know, way, way, way down.
+So the engineering cost on data science has just gone, you know, way, way, way down.

-We still have the data wrangling part.
-And like you said, the deployment part that are now our big headaches, but the modeling part like that's a whole lot easier for us.
+And like you said, the deployment part that are now our big headaches, but the modeling part, like that's a whole lot easier for us.

-And I think that's the thing that used to be like, yeah, I'll go was just what you did like every, every one was new.
+And I think that's the thing that used to be like, yeah, algorithm was just what you did.

 I love you JavaScript developers.
-I just, you know, we have to keep up the, you know, back and Sure, we got to keep it spicy.
+I just, you know, we have to keep up the, you know, back and front.

+Sure.
+We got to keep it spicy.
 But I just real, real quick on a little time check.

-I did want to leave a few minutes for questions and we're kind of, believe it or not, we're kind of winding down on our, on our happy hour.
+We're kind of, believe it or not, we're kind of winding down on our, on our happy hour.

 So I'm just going to check in real quick and see if we have anything that's come in.

-Do you feel comfortable kind of talking more about it.
+Do you feel comfortable kind of talking more about it?

-I could build a whole JavaScript layout or could build a whole Google search engine off of it or build.
+How good it is at generating human like content.
+And so GPT two is another one that's like already you see people building a Programs out of it that could build a whole JavaScript layout or could build a whole Google search engine off of it or build.

-But it's one of these deep learning Language models.
+But it's one of these deep learning language models.

 They didn't want to even release the model until they had a way to detect if somebody was using the model in the deep fake kind of realm.